kss-node/kss-node/README.md

   --version       Show version number
 ```

 Since each builder has its own set of options, you can see the help for those options by using `--builder` with `--help`.
-For example, running `kss-node --help --builder builder/twig` will show these additional options:
+For example, running `kss --help --builder builder/twig` will show these additional options:

 ```
 Style guide: